rohanthewiz/element/README.md

 ```

 ## Style Hints
-It's Go code man `go fmt` as you please.
+It's Go code man, `go fmt` as you please.
 I do suggest a couple things though.

 * If you are rendering a short inner text for the element, keep that on one line: `e("span").R("please note")`
 * If you are rendering multiple items, especially nested elements, break the render into multiple lines